At fifty bucks a pop, the bulb is a bit over-priced but it’s a bargain compared to the cost of the trip to get one.

 We wandered some more.

 Shortly thereafter, a six-pack of mouth-wash crested the candy mountain.
-I questioned that too but she cut me off, explaining to me and everyone else at Fleet Farm, exactly it was who needed mouthwash – by the six-pack.
+I questioned that too but she cut me off, explaining to me and everyone else around, exactly who it was who needed mouthwash – by the six-pack.

 As our journey down the aisle neared its end, she stopped and backtracked to snatch up an arm-load of Christmas wrap.